ritterbush/lambda-calculus/README.md

 and from there, the possibility of all computable functions in the untyped lambda calculus in Python.

-Contains documentation documentation about working around Python's eager evaluation in implementing recursion.
+Contains documentation about working around Python's eager evaluation in implementing recursion.

 Convert lambda (Church) numerals to Python numbers and vice versa with: